-- i.
-Define the concept of employee appraisal - ii.
-List the reasons for which appraisals are done - iii.
-Recognize an appraisal form - iv.
-Construct a rating scales for employee appraisal - v.
-Conduct an appraisal interview
+- Define the concept of employee appraisal

+- List the reasons for which appraisals are done

+- Recognize an appraisal form

+- Construct a rating scales for employee appraisal

+- Conduct an appraisal interview

-1.3 Definition and scope of employee performance appraisal
+Definition and scope of employee performance appraisal

 In their book.
-Human Resources Management, Theory and Practice, John Bratton and Jeffrey Gold (in the glossary of the book) define performance appraisal as an "Analysis of an employee's capabilities and potential drawn from assessment data of past and current work, behaviour, and performance. allowing decision to be made in relation to purpose - for example HRD needs" The say of HRD (Human Resource Development), among other things, as "A term used to indicate training and development ...."
+Human Resources Management, Theory and Practice, John Bratton and Jeffrey Gold (in the glossary of the book) define performance appraisal as an

+"Analysis of an employee's capabilities and potential drawn from assessment data of past and current work, behavior, and performance. allowing decision to be made in relation to purpose - for example HRD needs"

+The say of HRD (Human Resource Development), among other things, as "A term used to indicate training and development .... "

+3.1.2 Scope

 Seen in the light of the definition above, performance appraisal has quite a number of factors in it to be considered.
 Firstly, it is an appraisal of the employee's capabilities and potential capabilities.
-As will be seen later, it is in part therefore, a rating of an employee's traits.
+As will be seen later, it is in Part therefore a rating of an employee's traits.
 Secondly, it is an assessment of data on work done.

 Therefore, it is not alone an appraisal of an individual's trait, but an objective measure of work done, using facts and figures.
-Taking these two factors together, performance appraisal can be seen to be concerned with assessment of both behaviour and performance.
-Thirdly, it has an aim, which is to allow decision to be made in relation to training, development, and as will be seen later, promotion, increase in salary etc. We have isolated these factors and emphasized them because in the context of Nigeria, as noted by I. Omale in a chapter of a book - Planning and Budgeting in Nigeria - Institutional and Policy Reforms (1994) these factors are singled out and weighted in a performance appraisal policy in the civil service.
-He enumerated the factors as follows: (a) actual performance compared with prescribed performance standards, (b) character traits, (c) attendance and punctuality at work (d) leadership performance.
+Taking these two factors together, performance appraisal can be seen to be concerned with assessment of both behavior and performance.

+Thirdly, it has an aim, which is to allow decision to be made in relation to training, development, and as will be seen later, promotion, increase in salary etc.

+We have isolated these factors and emphasized them because in the context of Nigeria, as noted by I. Omale in a chapter of a book - Planning and Budgeting in Nigeria - Institutional and Policy Reforms (1994) these factors are singled out and weighted in a performance appraisal policy in the civil service.
+He enumerated the factors as follows:

+- (a) actual performance compared with prescribed performance standards, - (b) character traits, - (c) attendance and punctuality at work (d) leadership performance.

+Exercise 1.1 Define performance appraisal and list all the factors to be considered in an appraisal.

+3.2 Reasons for performance appraisal

 Some of the reasons for employee performance appraisal are contained under the topic "Scope" above.
-However, the reasons for it are numerous and G. A. Cole, provides a list as follows:
+However, the reasons for it are numerous and G. A. Cole provides a list as follows:

-• to identify an individual's current level of job performance to identify employee strengths and weaknesses • to enable employees to improve their performance • to provide a basis for rewarding employees in relation to their contribution to organization goals • to motivate individuals • to identify training and development needs • to identify potential performance • to provide information for succession planning.
-Summing the reasons for appraisal, Cole says "The most likely reason for the adoption of staff appraisal is to draw attention to present performance in the job in order to (a) reward people fairly, and (b) to identify those potentials for promotion or transfer".
+- to identify an individual's current level of job performance to identif y employee strengths and weaknesses - to enable employees to improve their performance - to provide a basis for rewarding employees in relation to their contribution to organization goals - to motivate individuals - to identify training and development needs - to identify potential performance - to provide information for succession planning

+Summing the reasons for appraisal, Cole says "The most likely reason for the adoption of staff appraisal is to draw attention to present performance in the job in order to (a) reward people fairly, and (b) to identify those patentials for promotion or transfer".

-1.4 Difficulties with appraisals
+3.3 Difficulties with appraisals

 As we noted earlier performance appraisal is an intricate and complex affair.
 A. C. Cole cites three difficulties concerning both accuracy and fairness of appraisals.

+They are:

-They are: • the construction of the appraisal documents • the style in which the appraisal is approached • the culture of the organization.
+- the construction of the appraisal documents - the style in which the appraisal is approached - the culture of the organization

-1.4.1 The appraisal document i.e. the form
+3.3.1 The appraisal document i.e. the form)